 Define an average range of time depending on the department to see how productive and efficient your team is.

 8. Customer Complaints During Call

 Ideally, customers should have no reason to complain or criticize an agent during a call.
 Using a speech analytics software could help analyze what customers are complaining about and allows you to pinpoint the problem so you can provide and effective solution.

 Abandoned call rates are a major part of how to evaluate customer service performance.
 Customers who spend too long waiting for help may abandon the call altogether and go to a competitor instead (and 68% won’t go back after switching).

 Adding this metric to your scorecard helps you spot if this is happening, so you can find out what’s holding your agents up.

-Of tickets submitted, how many are actually being solved?
-If the answer is ‘not many’, you may need to find ways to boost productivity, provide more knowledge and tools, or even expand your customer service team.
+Of tickets submitted, how many are being solved?
+If the answer is “not many,” you may need to find ways to boost productivity, provide more knowledge and tools, or even expand your customer service team.

-Success is an essential part of how to evaluate customer service performance — agents should be solving all customers’ problems, and measuring the success rate will show you where more attention is needed.
+Success is an essential part of customer service evaluation — agents should solve all customers’ problems and measuring the success rate will show you where more attention is needed.

 Customer service agents are not only expected to be polite and well-mannered, they also have to be the right fit with your company.